JohnTerragnoli/ECE382_Lab05/README.md

 #Basic Functionality

 Design Process:

+this is just doodleing.
+I will write down a more detailed version of the process later.

 1. First, I made sure to put my own values for my specific remote into the H file so that the numbers can be interpreted correctly.
 2.